 In 2017, 67,707 patents were registered with the German Patent and Trademark Office.
 This corresponds to 58 patent applications per 100,000 inhabitants.
 The most patents were registered in Baden-Württemberg (132/100,000) and the fewest were in Saxony-Anhalt and Mecklenburg-Western Pomerania (8/100,000 each).

-Data from the European Patent Office can be used to show where Germany is a driver of innovation – and where it is not.
-34 percent of the patents granted in the field of “mechanical elements” went to Germany, as the graphic from Statista shows.
-Local inventors are also leading in other more classic categories such as machine tools or civil engineering.
-In contrast, things look rather poor in future fields such as “audiovisual technology” or “telecommunications”.
+Where Germany is the innovation driver – and where not can be shown well using data from the European Patent Office.
+34 percent of the patents granted went to Germany in the "Mechanical Elements" area, as the graphic of Statista shows.
+There are also local inventors in other more classic sections such as machine tools or civil engineering.
+In contrast, it looks rather poor for future fields such as "audiovisual technology" or "telecommunications".

 German car manufacturers are drivers of innovation

-Car doors that block when a bicycle approaches from behind or networked vehicles that show each other free parking spaces - such innovations from car manufacturers make driving safer and less stressful.
-As Statista's infographic based on data from the Center of Automotive Management shows, German car manufacturers are particularly keen on innovation: Volkswagen, BMW and Daimler are ahead of Toyota and Tesla in the index ranking.
-To determine the index value, the innovations are evaluated according to various criteria, such as maturity, originality and customer benefit.
-Innovations were particularly highly rated for the models Audi A8, BMW 5 Series, the Cadillac CT6, the Mercedes S-Class and the Tesla Model S 100 D. The latter vehicle has the highest range of all series electric cars at 632 km.
+Car doors that block when a bike approaches from behind or networked vehicles that show each other free parking spaces – such innovations from car manufacturers make driving safer and more stress-free.
+As the Statista infographic based on data from the Center of Automotive Management shows, German car manufacturers are particularly happy to innovate: Volkswagen, BMW and Daimler are in the Index ranking ahead of Toyota and Tesla.
+To determine the index value, the innovations are assessed according to various criteria, such as mature, originality and customer benefit.
+There were particularly highly valued innovations for the Audi A8, BMW 5 series, the Cadillac CT6, the Mercedes S-Class and the Tesla Model S 100 D. With 632 km, the highest range of all serial electro cars.

 Austria's growth champions 2018